-When you hear the word “princess,” you might think of ball gowns, singing and sometimes magic.
-Well, when it comes to cartoon princesses, you’d be right, but real life princesses are cool, too!
-If you’ve got a little one on the way, this list of baby names inspired by princesses (both real and fictional) may be the perfect fit.
+When you hear the word “princess,” you might think of ball gowns, singing, and sometimes magic.
+Well, when it comes to cartoon princesses, you'd be right, but real-life princesses are cool, too!
+If you've got a little one on the way, this list of baby names inspired by princesses (both real and fictional) may be the perfect fit.

 While many know this name from the princess in the popular 1997 animated film, Anastasia was a real princess from the Russian royal family in the early 20th century.
 The name itself comes from the Greek and means “resurrect,” and we’re pretty sure your newborn bundle of joy will give you new life.
+Anastasia also makes a great spring baby name, perfect for Easter.

 Princess Beatrice is Queen Elizabeth’s fifth granddaughter.
 In 2010, she became the first member of the royal family to run the London Marathon—talk about a cool princess.
 The name Beatrice means “she who brings happiness,” and undoubtedly, so will your baby girl.
+The Latin version, Beatrix is a baby name that means miracle.

-A Hebrew name meaning “lion of God,” this moniker, was originally a name for boys.
+A Hebrew name meaning “lion of God,” this moniker was originally a name for boys.
 However, it was popularized for girls when Disney brought Princess Ariel to life in The Little Mermaid.
-Little ones with this name are sure to be independent, headstrong and determined just like their mermaid namesake.
+Little ones with this name are sure to be independent, headstrong, and determined, just like their mermaid namesake.

 If you're a parent, you know about Disney’s Frozen, and although Elsa is technically a queen, she was a princess at some point!
 This short but sweet moniker (originally a nickname for Elizabeth) means “noble” in its German roots, so the name may inspire admirable character.